anand-saurabh/Distributed-Messaging-Application-using-RabbitMQ-and-Golang/README.md

 # Distributed-Messaging-Application-using-RabbitMQ-and-Golang

 This is messaging application build using RabbitMQ as the message-broker.
-I implented this using Golang language as I wanted to learn Golang.
+I implemented this using Golang language as I wanted to learn Golang.

 These screesnhots are the screesnhots of runnign the RabbitMQ server in local.
 Before start of pushing the messages: